adrianmester/gobox/README.md

   position in the file, thus making it more efficient.
-For example, with the current implementation, adding 1 byte at the beginning of a large file would mean the entire file needs to be resent, since none of the 1KB chunks would still match.
+For example, with the current implementation, adding 1 byte at the beginning of a large file would mean the entire file needs to be resent, since none of the 1 KB chunks would still match.
 A future version of this utility could possibly implement an algorithm more similar to the one used by `rsync`.

-* When transferring large files with non-repeating chunks (such as a several GB zip file), the 1KB chunks are probably inefficient.
-Instead of having a constant chunk size, it should be able to be determined for each file individually, while keeping the 1KB minimum chunk size.
+* When transferring large files with non-repeating chunks (such as a several GB zip file), the 1 KB chunks are probably inefficient.
+Instead of having a constant chunk size, it should be able to be determined for each file individually, while keeping the 1 KB minimum chunk size.

   For example, `chunkSize = max(1024, fileSize/100)`